felixerdy/Geosoftware-II/doc.md

   - Click Upload and you're done.
 It may take a few minutes to do all conversions.

-  - Check the paper for error tags.
+  - Check the paper for red colored error tags.
 If necessary delete it and reupload a corrected version.

-#### How to search a paper

-  When you are looking for a previously published paper, you must enter a search term like the authors name, the title of the paper or the release date in the appropriate box on homepage.

-#### How to show your own papers
+#### How to show only paper uploaded by yourself

-  When you want to have a look on your own publications, you need to click the button in the upper right corner on which now your        username should be.
+  If you want to have a look on your own publications, click the login button in the upper right corner after loggin in and select
-  Click on "Show your own publications".
+  "Show your own publications".

 #### How to delete a paper